BRosenblatt/OhHellScoreKeepingApp/README.md

 After you finish playing a round, select the **checkmark** on the segmented controls for each player who won their bid.

 ### *View player points*
-The "+" column calculates the number points each player received after a round is played.
-This logic is based on whether a player won their bid.
+The "+" column calculates the number points each player received based on whether they won their bid.

 ### *View player scores*
 The "Score" column tracks the total points per player as each round is played.